abesford/seizzmic-site-0c00b/src/pages/blog/local-sourcing-social-value-north-east-england.md

 develop local skills - keep global perspective and skills

-So when we look back at 2020 in a few years, we will see that it was the year that everything changed for tech/startups/VC/crypto and set the stage for a decade of transformational change
+when we look back at 2020 in a few years, we will see that it was the year that everything changed for tech/startups/VC/crypto and set the stage for a decade of transformational change